seescience/sees_facilities/doc/APS/13IDE_XRM.rst

 A moveable view-screen with a phosphor and CCD camera can be placed in the monochromatic beam, just downstream of mirrors, and is used to assist setting up the monochromator and mirrors.
-A second beam positio monitor is at 42 m from the source.
+A second beam position monitor is at 42 m from the source.
 This is made from a set of thin metal foils (typically 1 |micron| thick) that are placed in the beam.
-4 photodiodes are used to record the fluoreecence from the metal foils, and can be used to stabize the beam position in both horizontal and vertical directions.
+4 photodiodes are used to record the fluorescence from the metal foils, and can be used to stabilize the beam position in both horizontal and vertical directions.

 The X-ray beam is in vacuum until it enters the 13-ID-E endstation,